Foam Roller Exercises: How to Relieve Tension with a Fascia Roller

-Tight thigh and calf muscles, a stiff neck and joint pain after working out?
-Yesterday’s bodyweight training must have been a bit too intense because there they are again – sore muscles.
-To avoid or ease these, proper stretching is absolutely essential.
+To avoid or ease sore muscles and tightness, proper stretching is absolutely essential.
 Relaxation and recovery are just as important as the training itself.
-The best way to relax your body is with a combination of stretching and foam rolling.
-We have put together the most important information for you.
+The best way to help your body is with the right stretching and foam roller exercises.

 Foam rolling — what is it exactly?